 Now because we are human, if we are struggling to keep it together when one or more of our children is flailing on the ground, hitting everything in his/her path, we will snap at the other kids.
 The minute we do, we instantly regret it.
 We know we shouldn’t do that.
 After all the chaos has calmed down, we go back and apologize.
 Neither my husband nor I, are above saying “I’m sorry”.
 I think one thing we do right is to let our kids know we are not perfect.
 To let them know there is always a chance to start over.

 There have also been times we have had to cancel a family outing or event.
 Our Ladybug is very disappointed when this happens.
 I think she understands when we tell her we cannot bring our volatile child in public because all heck would break loose once we do.
 But it’s still hard for her to understand.
 I mean, I’m a grown adult and it’s hard for me to accept this at times.
 When this happens we either plan a new time or one of us will take her so at least she is not “punished” because of her sibling’s actions.

 Life seems quite unfair to her at times.
 And you know what?
 It is.
 It’s not easy living in a household where life can be so unpredictable, where your mother and father are exhausted after helping one of your siblings through a meltdown, leaving no energy for the other children.

 I would love to hear if you have any advice for others in this area of children and their special needs siblings.
-Please share in the comments below or on my Facebook page.
+Please share in the comments below or in my private Facebook Group, Choosing JOY.